 - stewing cuts of venison

-- root vegetables – such as carrots, turnips and celery sticks, however other root vegetables like parsnip can also work
+- root vegetables – such as carrots, turnips and celery sticks or these celery substitutes, however other root vegetables like parsnip can also work

 - onions and garlic – the base of any excellent stew

 - can of Guinness – the extra stout for a nice bitter flavour

 - spices – these include peppercorns, bay leaves, cardamom and more

 - orange – which adds a certain zing to the plate of venison stew and balances it out overall

 Jamie Oliver’s venison stew recipe